 The main role of a Protection Officer is to implement appropriate levels of worksite protection and safety protocols for activities within the rail network.
 Key responsibilities include managing traffic on worksites within the rail corridor and ensuring workers have safe interactions with machinery.

 Want to know more about how to train as an ARTC NSW Protection Officer?
-CERT makes it easy to move up the ranks with accredited NSW rail job courses.
+CERT Training makes it easy to move up the ranks with accredited NSW rail job courses.
 All are competency-based, starting with Level 1 accreditation and moving up to Level 4.
 Once trained, you’ll be equipped with the skills, knowledge and experience to work as an ARTC NSW Protection Officer.

 Note: Before commencing the NSW ARTC Protection Officer course, participants must have the following: